freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment Class

-The class which represents the complete definition of a computerized psychology experiment.
+This class represents the complete definition of a computerized psychology experiment.

 ```csharp
 public class Experiment